kashanshah/html-boilerplate/README.md

 > Note: Currently there are no test cases added.

 ## Contribute
-Create a new branch from `main`.
+Create a new branch from `development`.
 Commit your code in that branch.
 Create a pull request from your branch to the `main`.
 Add relevent reviewers and publish that pull request.

 ### Packages
 - [Gulp 4](https://gulpjs.com/)